Call Now

 • It is crucial to revoke, update, revise, and/or establish estate planning documents as soon as practicable either during or immediately after divorce

 This blog post provides general educational material about estate planning for divorce.
 Being an educated legal consumer can help you make the most of the legal experience in meeting your legal objectives.
-This information is presented by attorneys at Ciyou & Dixon, P.C. who practice throughout the State of Indiana.
+This information is presented by attorneys at Dixon & Moseley, P.C. who practice throughout the State of Indiana.
 It is not a solicitation, nor is it intended to provide specific legal advice.
 This is an advertisement.
 Information contained herein is subject to change.

 Facebook